Scorpion19702022/SIMPLE_PROJECT_REACT_REDUX/README.md

 <img src="./src/assets/wallet_screen.jpg" alt="image" width="100%">

-<p>In this project there is a notebook.
-Notebook cards contain title, content and date added.
-There is also selection by category of note.
-Color of card highlights category, you can also display only given category or all notes</p>
+<p>In this project, you can manage your income and expenses.
+Data is saved in local storage and will be permanently accessible for management in a given browser</p>

 ---